• Skip to primary navigation

 Instructions

-• Stir in remaining ingredients.
-Bring to a boil, then reduce the heat (to about medium-low heat) to a simmer.
-Cover with lid ajar and cook for 1 hour (up to 1.5 hours for a more intense flavour).
+- Stir in remaining ingredients.
+Increase the heat to high and bring to a boil.
+Then reduce the heat (to about medium-low) to maintain a simmer.
+Cover with the pot lid ajar and cook for 1 hour (up to 1.5 hours for a more intense flavour).

 Notes